 - The defendant requires specialized treatment for a mental disorder or physical disability and is agreeable to treatment;

 - The victim was an initiator, willing participant, aggressor, or provoker of the incident that lead to the crime;

 - The defendant acted under extreme duress, or in self defense;

 - The defendant cooperated with the state to resolve the current offense or any other offense;

 - The offense was an isolated incident for which the defendant has shown great remorse;

 - The defendant was too young to appreciate the nature of his or her actions at the time the crime was committed; or

 - The offense is non-violent and the defendant qualifies for a drug treatment program.

 Reach Out to a Miami Criminal Defense Lawyer

-If you have been charged with a criminal offense in Florida, the best thing you can do is to retain the assistance of a knowledgeable and aggressive criminal defense attorney.
+If you have been charged with a criminal offense in Florida, the best thing you can do is to retain the assistance of a knowledgeable and aggressive criminal defense lawyer.
 At The Baez Law Firm, our criminal lawyers understand how quickly a misdemeanor can turn into a felony, and what it takes to reduce a felony into a misdemeanor.
-To ensure the best possible outcome to your criminal case, call our attorneys right away at 800-588-BAEZ to schedule your free consultation.
+To ensure the best possible outcome to your criminal case, call our lawyers right away at 800-588-BAEZ to schedule your free consultation.